mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ### <a id="diskio"></a>Disk I/O Limits

 Greenplum Database leverages Linux control groups to implement disk I/O limits.
-The parameter `IO_LIMIT` limits the maximum read/write sequential disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific resource group.
+The parameter `IO_LIMIT` limits the maximum read/write disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific resource group.
 It allocates bandwidth, ensures the use of high-priority resource groups, and avoids excessive use of disk bandwidth.
 The value of the parameter is set on a per-tablespace basis.

+> **Note** Disk I/O limits are only available when you use Linux Control Groups v2.
+See [Configuring and Using Resource Groups](#topic71717999) for more information.

 When you limit disk I/O you speficy:

 - The name of the tablespace you set the limits for.
+Use `*` to set limits for all tablespaces.

-- The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.
+- The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.

 - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
 The default value is `MAX`, which means there is no limit.

-> **Note** If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.
+If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups